The Free Option Problem of ePBS: The Free Option Problem

 We assume that $E[r_t]=0$ but otherwise put no restrictions on the return distribution.
 Moreover, we assume (w.l.o.g.) that $P'_{DEX}(0)\leq P_0$, i.e. the risky asset is correctly priced or under-priced on the DEX.
 Analogous considerations would work in the case of overpricing, $P'_{DEX}(0)\geq P_0$, in which case the builder would sell rather than buy the risky asset on the DEX.

 The builder solves:

 which gives a corresponding {\bf exercise probability}

-We call the difference between the value and the block value without option (i.e. $V^*-\max_y \Pi_0(y)$), the {\bf net option value}. \begin{remark} The counter-party to a DEX trade by the builder would usually be the DEX liquidity providers (LP).
-Thus, net option value is a loss to LPs. \end{remark} First we observe that at time of block commitment, with the option, DEXes will over-price the risky asset post-trade. \begin{proposition} The DEX-price post trade (at $\tau=0$) is strictly greater than the CEX market price. \end{proposition} \begin{proof} The first order condition for the builder is
+We call the difference between the value and the block value without option (i.e. $V^*-\max_y \Pi_0(y)$), the {\bf net option value}. \begin{remark} The counter-party to a DEX trade would usually be the DEX liquidity providers (LP).
+In this case, the value captured through the option would be at the expense of both LPs and other arbitrageurs: Part of the arbitrage value due to stale DEX prices that is otherwise captured by arbitrageurs in the next block is now captured by the builder exercising the option.
+LPs forego fee income if price discrepancies are (partially) arbitraged through option exercise. \end{remark} First we observe that at time of block commitment, with the option, DEXes will over-price the risky asset post-trade. \begin{proposition} The DEX-price post trade (at $\tau=0$) is strictly greater than the CEX market price. \end{proposition} \begin{proof} The first order condition for the builder is

 \end{proof}

 \begin{example} If returns are normal with mean $0$ and volatility of $\sigma$, then

 where $z^*:=\frac{\Pi_0(y^*)}{\sigma y^*}$ and $\lambda(\cdot)$ is the hazard rate of the standard normal.
 If the AMM is a CPMM, the DEX price can be approximated~\cite{schlegel2025arbitrageboundedliquidity} by where $L$ is the value of the risky asset reserves of the AMM measured in the numéraire at CEX prices.
 If $\mu=0$ and $P'_{DEX}(0)=P_0$ the optimal position is